When thinking about trifle recipes, you might worry that they’re a little over-the-top and complicated.

 The blueberries are like little candies scattered throughout the dish and add some sweetness to go with the zesty lemon.

-If you think you’ll miss the jelly layer, why not try this blueberry jelly, made with blueberry pie filling and gelatin.
+If you think you’ll miss the jelly layer, why not try adding a layer of blueberry jelly?
+Just mix blueberry pie filling and gelatin.

 My inner pumpkin spice latte-drinking, sweater weather-loving self is giddy with excitement for this trifle.